 3. Tokyo tea ceremony in a traditional district

-Yanaka is a quiet traditional district in Tokyo that still embodies the charm of traditional Japanese life.
-The buildings, lanes, shops, and atmosphere is a calming contrast to much of Tokyo, and a tea ceremony here is amplified by the serene atmosphere of the environment.
+Yanaka is a quiet traditional district in Tokyo that still embodies the charm of Japanese life.
+The buildings, lanes, shops, and atmosphere is a calming contrast to much of Tokyo, and a traditional Japanese tea ceremony here is amplified by the serene atmosphere of the environment.
 At this tea ceremony class, you will learn to make wagashi to enjoy with your choice of two types of tea.
 Even better, your tea will be served in tea bowls that are over 100 years old.

 4. Tokyo tea ceremony with kimono

 Set in Tokyo’s Nerima Ward, there’s a traditional Japanese tea house in Kouyama Garden, hosted by Rika, an expert with over 20 years of experience in Japanese tea ceremonies.
-After the tea ceremony itself, where you’ll learn to make fresh matcha while enjoying Japanese confectionery, you’ll have time to take in the beauty of Kouyama garden, known for its seasonal foliage in spring and fall.
+After the tea ceremony itself, where you’ll learn to make fresh matcha while enjoying Japanese confectionery, you’ll have time to take in the beauty of Kouyama Garden, known for its seasonal foliage in spring and fall.
 And that’s not all — for an experience that will have you looking as cultured as you feel, there’s also a Tokyo tea ceremony with kimono experience add-on available.

 Pro tip: If you do add the kimono experience to your tea ceremony, make sure you arrive about 15 minutes before your allotted time to allow for choosing and changing into your kimono.